invoice-x/invoice2data/docs/migration-1.0.md

 - **Pluggable input backends**: a documented backend interface and registry (`input/__interface__.py`); `extract_data` still accepts module or string.
-- **Input-backend cascade + per-template backend**: when no backend is forced, `extract_data` tries an ordered cascade (`DEFAULT_INPUT_READERS`, currently `pdftotext` then `pdfium`/pypdfium2) until a template matches with all required fields, then OCR (ocrmypdf) as a last resort.
-A template can pin the backend it was authored for with a top-level `input_module:` key (e.g.
-  `input_module: pdftotext` for a layout-sensitive template); that backend is then used for it regardless of which one matched first.
-Forcing `--input-reader`/`input_module=` keeps the old single-pass behaviour.
-A matched-but-incomplete extraction now returns `{}` (per the documented contract) instead of raising `ValueError`.
+- **Input-backend cascade + per-template backend**: when no backend is forced, `extract_data` tries an ordered cascade (`DEFAULT_INPUT_READERS`) until a template matches with all required fields, then OCR (ocrmypdf) as a last resort.
+A template can pin the backend it was authored for with a top-level `input_module:` key (e.g. `input_module: pdftotext` for a layout-sensitive template); that backend is then used for it in auto mode.
+Forcing `--input-reader`/`input_module=` keeps the old single-pass behaviour (and now takes the backend at face value — it ignores a template's pin).
+A matched-but-incomplete extraction returns `{}` (per the documented contract) instead of raising `ValueError`.
+- **Default backend is now pypdfium2** (`DEFAULT_INPUT_READERS = [pdfium,
+  pdftotext]`).
+It is fast and dependency-light; `pdftotext` (poppler `-layout`) is the fallback.
+The cascade keeps accuracy at the pdftotext level (see [backend benchmark](backend-benchmark.md)) because it falls back automatically when pypdfium2 fails to match, misses a required field, or drops a declared line-item table (empty `lines`/`tables`). **Migration for template authors:** a template whose *non-required* field is silently wrong under pypdfium2 — typically an `area:` field or a column-aligned table that comes back populated but incorrect — should pin `input_module: pdftotext`.
+  The bundled layout/area templates that need it are already pinned.

 ## Planned for 1.0 (tracked, not yet landed)

 - **Canonical `tax_lines`/`lines` schema**: normalize field names across the built-in templates to one vocabulary.
-- **Faster default backend**: flip the cascade so a faster backend (pypdfium2 — benchmarked ~6× faster than pdftotext, no new dependency — or pd-oxide) leads, once the benchmark confirms its accuracy on the template corpus.
-Today the cascade leads with `pdftotext` (poppler's `-layout`, the accuracy anchor).
 - **Camelot** table extraction and **mypyc**-compiled hot paths.

 ## Feedback